-As we all spend more time at home to help limit the spread of COVID-19, you might be looking for a new and easy way to be creative.
-Besides relaxing and passing the time, there could be plenty of benefits to finding a creative outlet.
-Art allows us to express feelings and thoughts in a non-verbal way, which has led to clinicians and researchers to study the positive effects it may have on our overall well-being.
-And although the research is still ongoing, particularly as we understand more about how the brain works, studies have shown that art can be part of a healthy lifestyle.
+One way to help pass the time — and help relieve those anxieties — could be reaping the benefits of a new creative outlet.
+Art allows us to express feelings and thoughts in a non-verbal way, which has led clinicians and researchers to study the positive effects it may have on our overall well-being.
+And although the research is ongoing, particularly as we understand more about how the brain works, studies have shown that art can be part of a healthy lifestyle.

 Here are a few ways that practicing art has shown to be more than just a fun diversion:

 Reducing stress: Art therapy may also reduce levels of the stress hormone, cortisol, by allowing a person to focus on the task at hand and free themselves of constraints.
 According to one study, when cortisol levels were taken before and after participants engaged in 45 minutes of creating art, 75% of those participating had reduced levels of cortisol.

-Helping improve quality of life: In those with dementia or other neurological diseases, researchers have found art may have therapeutic and instrumental effects on a patient’s well-being.
-The study says art therapy may help with self-expression for the person with dementia, as well as their caregiver, and can help give someone suffering from dementia a feeling of accomplishment.
+Helping improve quality of life: In those with dementia or other neurological diseases, art may have therapeutic and instrumental effects on a patient’s well-being.
+Art therapy may help with self-expression for the person with dementia, as well as their caregiver, and can help create a feeling of purpose and accomplishment.

 Meditating colorfully: The recent popularity of adult coloring books has shown that people are interested in finding ways to bring art into their everyday lives, while helping to reduce anxiety and improve mood.
 Adult coloring books have been compared to a meditative exercise, forcing yourself to be present in the moment, while relaxing your brain.
 These coloring books also have a low barrier to entry and can be a great introduction to exploring the benefits of creativity.